-19. PROPOSALS 19.1.
-Preparing a Proposal After composing the scientific justification and identifing the desired VLBI target source(s), select an appropriate VLBI array.
-Possibilities include: Case 1: The VLBA alone (SC, HN, NL, FD, LA, PT, KP, OV, BR and MK), with the possible inclusion of the VLA as a VLBA affiliate.
-The VLA can be requested in either phased array or single dish mode.
-Such a project, even if it includes the VLA, does not have to be run during a VLBI network session.
-Prospective proposers can consult section 18 for astronomical readiness information for the VLBA.
-Similar information for the VLA is given by Wrobel (1991a, b).
-NRAO handles the proposing, refereeing and scheduling mechanisms for such projects.
-Proposal deadlines and observing periods for such projects are identical to those for the VLA and are advertised regularly in the NRAO Newsletter.
+19.1 Preparing a Proposal

+After composing the scientific justification and identifing the desired VLBI target source(s), select an appropriate VLBI array.
+Possibilities include:

+- 1. The VLBA alone (SC, HN, NL, FD, LA, PT, KP, OV, BR, and MK), with the possible inclusion of the VLA as a VLBA affiliate.
+The VLA can be requested in either phased array or single dish mode; consult Wrobel (1991a, b) for information on VLBI at the VLA.
+Such a project, even if it includes the VLA, does not have to be run during a regular VLBI Network session.
+NRAO handles the proposing, refereeing, and scheduling mechanisms for such projects.
+Proposal deadlines are February 1, June 1, and October 1.
+Observing periods for such projects are identical to those for the VLA and are advertised regularly in the NRAO Newsletter.
 Observing time is allocated by the VLA/VLBA Scheduling Committee.
-Approved VLBA projects are scheduled by the VLBA scheduler Barry Clark (see section 26.3).
-Case 2: The EVN, whose members are Effelsberg, Jodrell Bank, Medicina, Metsaehovi, Nancay, Noto, Onsala, Pushino, Shanghai, Simeiz, Torun, Wettzell and Westerbork.
-Prospective proposers can consult the EVN Handbook for updated information on the capabilities of EVN antennas.
-The EVN handles the proposing, refereeing and scheduling mechanisms for such projects, which must all be run during a VLBI network session.
-EVN proposal deadlines and VLBI network session dates and wavelengths are regularly announced by EVN mailings and in the NRAO Newsletter.
+Approved VLBA projects are scheduled by the VLBA scheduler Barry Clark (see Section 26.3). - 2.
+The EVN.
+Prospective proposers can consult the EVN Handbook for updated information on EVN members and the capabilities of EVN antennas.
+The EVN handles the proposing, refereeing, and scheduling mechanisms for such projects, which must all be run during a regular VLBI Network session.
+EVN proposal deadlines are February 1, June 1, and October 1.
+VLBI Network session dates and wavelengths are routinely announced by EVN mailings and in the NRAO Newsletter.
 Observing time is allocated by the EVN Program Committee.
 Approved EVN projects are scheduled by the EVN scheduler R. Schwartz.
-Any EVN proposal requesting the VLBA or two or more VLBA affiliates (see case 3) constitutes a global proposal, and must be submitted to both the VLBA and the EVN.
-Case 3: VLBA affiliates in addition to the VLA include Arecibo, Effelsberg, the Deep Space Network, Green Bank, Haystack, Medicina and Noto.
-A VLBA proposal requesting such affiliates is handled as in case 1, except that if two or more EVN antennas are requested, then it is a global proposal and must be submitted to both the VLBA and the EVN.
-A VLBA project involving affiliates other than the VLA might be run outside of a VLBI network session, depending on which affilliates are involved.
+Any EVN proposal requesting the VLBA or two or more of the non-EVN VLBA affiliates identified in Item 3 below constitutes a global proposal, and must be submitted to both the VLBA and the EVN.

+3. VLBA affiliates in addition to the VLA include Arecibo, Effelsberg, the Deep Space Network, Green Bank, Medicina, and Noto.
+A VLBA proposal requesting such affiliates is handled as described in Item 1 above, except that if two or more EVN institutes are requested, then it is a global proposal and must be submitted to both the VLBA and the EVN.
+A VLBA project involving affiliates other than the VLA might be run outside of a regular VLBI Network session, depending on which affiliates are involved.
+In particular, about 20 days of time per year, outside of regular VLBI Network sessions, has been reserved for joint VLBI projects involving the VLBA and Effelsberg; submit proposals for such joint time both to the NRAO and to the MPIfR.

 Once the appropriate VLBI array is selected, run Haystack's PC-SCHED program or Caltech's UPTIME program to determine the Greenwich Sidereal Time range during which the VLBI target source(s) is (are) up at the selected antennas.
-Haystack's PC-SCHED program or Caltech's HAZI program can be used to evaluate the U-V plane coverage provided by the selected antennas (see section 9).
-The NRAO VLBA Observe program, currently under development, will include UPTIME and HAZI-like functions among its project planning tools; see section 20.
+Haystack's PC-SCHED program or Caltech's HAZI program can be used to evaluate the u-v plane coverage provided by the selected antennas (see Section 9).
+The NRAO VLBA OBSERVE program, currently under development, will include UPTIME and HAZI-like functions among its project planning tools; see Section 20.

-19.2.
-Submitting a Proposal

-All VLBA proposals must be submitted with a VLBI Proposal Cover Sheet, which is available as described in section 19.3.
-The cover sheet can be used to request the VLBA and/or VLBA affiliates.
-If the VLA is requested as an element of the VLBI array, then a separate VLA proposal is not needed.
-VLBA proposals should be sent to:

-Director, NRAO, 520 Edgemont Road,

-Charlottesville, Virginia 22903-2475, USA.